meanders1/Fenz/README.md

 ## License

-Distributed under the terms of the GNU General Public License v3.
+Distributed under the terms of the MIT License.
 See [LICENSE](LICENSE)